jamesvilho/james.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the [Robot Vision & Learning (RVL) Lab](https://rvl.cs.toronto.edu/) at the University of Toronto, advised by Prof. [Florian Shkurti](http://www.cs.toronto.edu/~florian/).
+I am a Ph.D. student in the [Guangdong provincial Key Laboratory of Sapce-Aerial Networking & Intelligent Sensing](https://rvl.cs.toronto.edu/) at the University of Toronto, advised by Prof. [Zhang Tingting](https://faculty.hitsz.edu.cn/zhangtingting/).
-My research focuses on 3D computer vision and robotics, particularly on developing robot perception and action algorithms that generalize to and adapt in novel environments.
+My research focuses on the intersection of machine learning and robotics, with a particular focus on sensor fusion data, deep representation learning, generative models and sensori-motor control in the context of autonomous systems.
 <!-- Currently, I am exploring open-world 3D scene understanding algorithms that leverage the power of 2D foundation models. -->

-During my Ph.D., I completed a research internship at [Meta Reality Labs](https://about.meta.com/realitylabs/) focusing on egocentric 3D perception, working closely with [Zhaoyang Lv](https://lvzhaoyang.github.io/) and [Chris Sweeney](https://scholar.google.com/citations?user=h-CpQGgAAAAJ&hl=en).

-I earned my Master's degree in Robotics from Carnegie Mellon University, advised by Prof. [David Held](https://davheld.github.io/) and Prof. [Martial Hebert](http://www.cs.cmu.edu/~hebert/).
-Before that, I received my Bachelor's degree from the Hong Kong University of Science and Technology, where I was lucky to work with Prof. [Chi-Keung Tang](http://www.cs.ust.hk/~cktang/bio-sketch-review.htm) and Prof. [Yu-Wing Tai](https://www.cse.ust.hk/admin/people/faculty/profile/yuwing).
-I also had an internship at [Tencent Youtu Lab](https://open.youtu.qq.com/#/open).
+I earned my Master's degree in Software Engineering from [Nankai University](https://csen.nankai.edu.cn/), advised by Prof. [Mengting Hu](https://hmt2014.github.io/homepage/).
+Before that, I received my Master's and Bachelor's degree from UPSI Malaysia, where I was lucky to work with Prof. [Aws Alaa Zaidan](https://ieeexplore.ieee.org/author/37547420400/)